-In addition to dedicated communication links with maximum amounts of available bandwidth, which is typically sold at a set price by the month, bandwidth on demand -- also called dynamic bandwidth allocation or burstable bandwidth -- is an option that allows subscribers to increase the amount of available bandwidth at specific times or for specific purposes.
+The maximum available bandwidth for dedicated communication links is typically sold at a set price by the month.
+However, bandwidth on demand -- also called dynamic bandwidth allocation, or burstable bandwidth -- is an option that enables subscribers to increase the amount of available bandwidth at specific times or for specific purposes.
 Bandwidth on demand is a technique that can provide additional capacity on a communications link to accommodate bursts in data traffic that temporarily require more bandwidth.

-Rather than over-provisioning the network with expensive dedicated links, dynamic bandwidth allocation provided by service providers is frequently used in wide area networks to increase capacity as needed for a particular event or at a particular time of day.
+Rather than overprovisioning the network with expensive dedicated links, bandwidth on demand provided by service providers is frequently used in wide area networks (WANs) to increase capacity as needed for a particular event or at a particular time of day.
 Using this technique, bandwidth on a shared telecommunications network can be increased, and users pay for only the additional bandwidth they consume.

-Burstable bandwidth is available through many service providers, because the network links they provide to customers have additional bandwidth available through them, but customers pay only for the capacity they need.
+Bandwidth on demand is available through many service providers because the network links they provide to customers have additional bandwidth available through them, but customers pay only for the capacity they need.
 For example, a 100 Mbps link might be able to burst up to a gigabit because the service provider's connection has available capacity.
 If a user needed more than the absolute maximum bandwidth available on that link, another physical connection would be required.

-Occasionally, a service provider will allow customers to burst above their subscribed bandwidth cap without charging additional usage fees.
+Occasionally, a service provider will enable customers to burst above their subscribed bandwidth cap without charging additional bandwidth usage fees.

 SD-WAN eases bandwidth needs

 Software-defined WAN (SD-WAN) technology provides customers with extra capacity because it makes bandwidth from multiple connections, rather than one, available to users.
 These often include a Multiprotocol Label Switching (MPLS) connection or other types of dedicated bandwidth link, plus a broadband internet link or cellular connection.